jyrum/jyrum.github.io/essays/ics314-ai-use.md

 12. Documenting code
     * When documenting code  **I did use AI** to create some comments but only for parts of code that it wrote for me and if I did not understand some of it.
 I would ask it to put comments and if I did not understand it after the comments, I would ask it to explain what it meant to me.
 13. Quality assurance e.g. “What’s wrong with this code <code here>” or “Fix the ESLint errors in <code here>”
-    * For quality assurance, I defintiely  **did use AI**.
+    * For quality assurance, I definitely  **did use AI**.
 There were many times where I had an error in my code and I asked AI for help.
 Especially ESLint errors, for those I did not understand majority of them so I had to ask AI on how to fix them in order to solve the errors.
 14. Other uses in ICS 314 not listed
     * Apart from the listed aspects of the class where AI could be used  **I did not use AI**.